 In New Zealand, the Cross-Parliamentary Rainbow Network and the Human Rights Commission reached an agreement in 2018 to organize twice-yearly meetings with the gender and sexual diversity community to discuss strategies to advance the human rights of members of this group.
-Some areas of interest include how to reduce discrimination, improve access to health care for trans and intersex persons, promote legal gender recognition, and improve the dignity and security of intersex persons.135
+Some areas of interest include how to reduce discrimination, improve access to health care for trans and intersex persons, promote legal gender recognition, and improve the dignity and security of intersex persons.135 sexualities.
+When considering these suggestions, parties should assess the context and specific needs of the LGBTI+ community and analyse the possible effects of their actions, with particular attention to adhering to the 'do no harm' principle.

-Suggestions for political parties
+Recommendations for political parties

 Political parties around the world can consider the following strategies to promote the participation and rights of LGBTI+ persons.
-In doing so, many of them would benefit greatly in terms of support and success by strengthening internal democracy and broadening their scope by reaching out to voters with diverse genders and sexualities.
-When considering these suggestions, parties should assess the context and specific needs of the LGBTI+ community and analyse the possible effects of their actions, with particular attention to adhering to the 'do no harm' principle.
+In doing so, many of them would benefit greatly in terms of support and success by strengthening internal democracy and broadening their scope by reaching out to voters with diverse genders and

-- 1. Include provisions on non-discrimination and LGBTI+ rights in foundational documents and internal rules and develop effective mechanisms for resolution of discrimination cases. - 2.
-Create and strengthen LGBTI+ networks within the party or as associated entities to help increase their influence and voice and ensure safe spaces. - 3.
+- Include provisions on non-discrimination and LGBTI+ rights in foundational documents and internal rules and develop effective mechanisms for resolution of discrimination cases. - 2.
+Create and strengthen LGBTI+ networks within the party or as associated entities to help increase the influence and voice of members of the community and to ensure safe spaces. - 3.
 Provide training and sensitization to party members and leaders to raise awareness of LGBTI+ rights. - 4 Promote the participation of LGBTI+ leaders in governing boards and internal decision-making, and make sure that candidate lists include LGBTI+ leaders in winnable positions. - 5.
 Ensure that LGBTI+ candidates get appropriate funding for campaign costs so that they can compete on a level playing field. - 6.
 Include concrete policy measures in electoral platforms to advance the rights of LGBTI+ persons and communicate these directly to LGBTI+ persons and communities. - 7.
 Support campaign activities of LGBTI+ candidates and ensure they receive good visibility. - 8.
 Subscribe to electoral codes of conduct for political parties banning discrimination and violence against LGBTI+ persons. - 9.
 Develop party policies and plans to advance LGBTI+ rights and create a culture of inclusion. - 10.
 Engage in inter-party dialogue and build consensus to promote LGBTI+ rights through policy and legislation.